totiffany/totiffany.github.io/_posts/2018-08-22-The-3-Best-And-Worst-Things-About-Living-In-San-Francisco.md

 ---
 published: true
+description: >-
+  The idea of living in a city, and raising a kid here no less, can be confusing for some people.
+I get it.
+I grew up in a beautiful suburban neighborhood in Idaho.
+And I would agree that in a lot of ways raising a kid in suburbia is easier than it is in a city.
+But I also think life is better when you love where you live.
+I walk through this city pushing Hazel in her stroller every day, and if I spent that time focused on all the things I dislike about it I would be miserable.
+I don't want to live like that.
+I know we are lucky to be here, and I would rather enjoy it while it lasts.
 ---
 One of the first questions we get when someone from out of town learns we live in San Francisco is, "Do you like it?"